 Era Schrepfer, Executive Director

 Era joined FIUTS in 2006, and brings many years of nonprofit and international experience to her role.
 Era has traveled extensively in Mexico, Latin America, and the Caribbean and served with the US Peace Corps as a Community Agriculture Volunteer in the Dominican Republic.
-In addition to her role at FIUTS, she is a volunteer for Seattle Works, The Beacon Hill International School PTA, and Girl Scouts.
+In addition to her role at FIUTS, she is a volunteer for Joyas Mestizas, Seattle Works, and Girl Scouts.
 Her interests include cross-cultural leadership development, team building, nonprofit strategy and planning, and the use of social media for social change.

 Era is a Minnesota native who was raised in Seattle and graduated from the University of Washington.
 Era lives with her husband, daughter, and son in South Seattle and loves Latin music, new recipes, dark chocolate, and fiction from around the world.

 Other Languages Spoken: Spanish